 The ultimate test was not will a body builder gobble them up but rather will be discerning three year old?
 Yes, indeed he did.
 As did my 1-year-old and my hubby!

-- Cottage cheese, specifically whole milk cottage cheese, adds fat, protein and functions as the liquid in this recipe.
-Just like in my egg bites with cottage cheese, Good Culture is my fave because it has gut-friendly probiotics and high-quality ingredients without fillers.
+- Cottage cheese: I tested this recipe with whole milk cottage cheese as the liquid to add fat and protein.
+Just like in my egg bites with cottage cheese, Good Culture brand is my fave because it has gut-friendly probiotics and high-quality ingredients without fillers.

-- Pure maple syrup adds a touch of sweetness to balance the tang from the cottage cheese.
-This ensures they taste like "regular" waffles.
-You can use any dry or liquid sweetener you like.
-I tested these with 2 tbsp and preferred 3 for the best flavor.
+- Pure maple syrup: I tested these without sugar and they didn't taste like "regular" waffles.
+This is in my opinion, not optional!
+(Though you can use any dry or liquid sweetener you like.
+I tested these with 2 tbsp and preferred 3 for the best flavor.)

 Let's make 'em